Discover a career as an Animal Care and Control Officer.

 See ACBT Curriculum Tab for course details

-Registration will be available on Nov 15 2017.
-Courses to begin mid February 2018.
+Registration will be available on July 14, 2018.
+Courses to begin early September 2018.

 Courses may be taken individually for personal interest, or collectively towards a certificate.